Peter-van-der-Velde/Nothing-but-Demons/README.md

-# c3
+# Nothing but Demons
-c3 is an action role-playing hack and slash video game playable in the browser.
+Nothing but Demons is an action role-playing hack and slash video game playable in the browser.

 ### How To Use
 To use this program you will need to have a http server installed.